 The goal is to get your website ranking for search queries that are related to your products and services, like “service near me” or “product + location”.
 But right now, when you plug those terms into the search box, you may not see your website come up at all.
 Sure, you probably rank for your business name (if your business name is unique enough), but if you type in a generic version of your product or service, you might not see your business at all yet– at least in the top results where you WANT to be.

 So how does Google decide which websites rank on page one, in the top spots, for any given search term?

 Well, there’s an entire industry dedicated to sussing that out and optimizing that.
 Welcome to the wild world of SEO.

-Google has developed a complicated algorithm with hundreds (minimum) of what’s called “ranking signals”, ie, factors your website is evaluated against to decide whether it’s more or less valuable to a given searcher than your competition.
+Google has developed a complicated algorithm with hundreds (at minimum) of what’s called ranking signals.
+Ranking signals are the factors your website is evaluated against to decide whether it’s more or less relevant to a given query than your competition.

 The exact number of ranking factors that go into this algorithm is something only Google knows.
 The exact weight given to each of these factors is also kept private.

 That’s part of why the SEO community can be tough to navigate.
-Imagine if your county’s permitting process for your new room addition was a total secret, and you just had to fork over cash to a contractor who promises that he knows what the county wants and he can get your room addition approved for sure.
+Imagine if your local building department’s permitting process for your new room addition was a total secret, and you just had to fork over cash to a contractor who promises that he knows what the building department wants and he can get your room addition approved ✨ for sure ✨.
 But you won’t know if he’s telling the truth until the inspector comes.
-Meanwhile, your contractor is rolling in cash regardless of whether you get your room addition or not.
+Meanwhile, your contractor is rolling in cash, regardless of whether you get your room addition or not.